Rev. Jasmine Beach-Ferrara, Executive Director

 Fletcher Page, LGBTQ Resources Navigator

 Born and raised in Piedmont, South Carolina, Fletcher Page is a trans man who’s been working for social justice since 2012.
 Fletcher has served as the Assistant Director of Gender Benders – a grassroots support and advocacy group for trans and GNC people – since January of 2016.
 In 2015 Fletcher started doing education work surrounding trans issues.
 He’s done trans sensitivity trainings for 30+ colleges, universities, businesses, hospitals, organizations, and government agencies since 2015.
 Fletcher also assists with creating the program and organizing camp GB – an annual summer camp for trans and GNC people across the southeastern US.
 His work with CSE has brought opportunities to assist with organizing 20+ Pop-Up Clinics for LGBTQ folks across the South.
 Fletcher also recently became CSE’s Volunteer Coordinator.
 Want to get involved in CSE’s work?
 Email Fletcher at

 Aaron Sarver, Communications Director

-Aaron Sarver grew up in North Carolina and attended N.C.
-State University where he graduated with a B.A. in Economics.
+Aaron Sarver grew up in North Carolina and graduated from N.C.
+State University with a B.A. in Economics.
 His writing has appeared in In These Times, The Chicago Reader, The News and Observer, and The Asheville Citizen-Times.